pimeys/MySimpleUploader/README.md

 multipart upload.
 Yes, you can send file with every browser, but there's no unified API for getting the file progress or sending the file with AJAX.

-So we need to monitor the progress in server side.
-That's another problem
+We need to monitor the progress in the server side.
+There's another problem
 field: web servers have a tendency to cache the upload before they send the request for application, so if you don't want to tie yourself to a specific server (nginx or apache) using upload progress modules, you have to think some other approach.

+The client side is also quite problematic.
+You can't use regular AJAX requests, but you can fake it using a hidden iframe.

 Node.js
 -------

-So I decided I should not use any web server, only a library serving HTTP requests for clients.
+I decided I should not use any web server, only a library serving HTTP requests for clients.
 I also needed an event based service, so I could start only one process and handle all the requests with it.
-So this was a job for Node.js, which has grown into a valid option for simple tasks like this. :)
+This was a job for Node.js, which has grown into a valid option for simple tasks like this. :)

-So node gets the request and I'll get a stream from the upload request.
-Node.js uses javascript so there's a great support for events and it's quite easy to monitor the progress when getting the request.
+Node.js uses JavaScript so there's a great support for events and it's quite easy to monitor the progress when getting the request.

 Serverside libraries: